towerofpower256/davidmac.pro/src/posts/2022-06-20-arduino-serial/index.md

 But what happens when you've installed the controller in something that's nowhere near your computer and you want to reconfigure or change things?
 Like an IoT controller for your garage door.

 It's tedious and annoying when you have to:
-* pull it out of whatever it's in
+1. pull it out of whatever it's in
-* plug it into your main computer
+1. plug it into your main computer
-* reprogram it
+1. reprogram it
-* reinstall it back into wherever you removed it from
+1. reinstall it back into wherever you removed it from

 [![Flash it a lot](flash-alot-meme.png)](flash-alot-meme.png)

-## The command-line serial interface
+## The serial command-line interface
 A solution to this problem is to give the controller a command-line interface over the serial connection, and use it to update the controller's configuration.

 This allows you to make changes to the controller and to make the controller do things without needing to reprogram it.
 It still needs a computer, but you won't need a programmer on it, any ol' computer with a USB port will do.